demonsters/raincheck/README.md

 - `forEach`: For an array of objects
 - `forEachEntry`: For an key-value based objects

-Each function accepts a map function a settings object or both:
+Each function accepts a map function, a settings object or both:

 ```javascript